SR42-dev/pedestrian-intention-fuzzy-classifier/README.md

     Note to self : This command will have to be updated based on the name of the remote repository.

-5. Create a new directory under ./resources named 'stockTestFootage' and download the test .mp4 file on the following drive link into it -
+5. Create a new directory under ./resources named 'stockTestFootage' and download the test .mp4 files on the following drive link into it -

    ```<insert drive link here>```